stuartamcintosh/hello-world/README.md

 ## Some markdown practice...

 > Now I'm trying out some of my new markdown skills

 >_this should be in italics_

 >**this should be bold**

--and this
--should be
--an example
--of an
--unordered list